nanograv/holodeck/docs/source/biblio.rst

 * **Hogg 1999**, [Hogg1999]_ - `Distance measures in cosmology <https://ui.adsabs.harvard.edu/abs/1999astro.ph..5116H>`_.
     * This is the go-to reference/cheat-sheet for basic cosmological calculations such as distances (comoving, luminosity), volume of the universe, lookback times, etc.

+* **Kelley, Blecha, and Hernquist 2017**, [Kelley2017a]_ - `Massive black hole binary mergers in dynamical galactic environments <https://ui.adsabs.harvard.edu/abs/2017MNRAS.464.3131K>`_
+  * Describes the MBH-MBH mergers from the Illustris cosmological hydrodynamic simulations.
+  * Results include comprehensive semi-analytic models for post-processing the binary mergers at sub-grid scales.

+* **Kelley et al. 2017**, [Kelley2017b]_ - `The gravitational wave background from massive black hole binaries in Illustris: spectral features and time to detection with pulsar timing arrays <https://ui.adsabs.harvard.edu/abs/2017MNRAS.471.4508K>`_
+  * Uses the MBH-MBH merger catalogs from Illustris, along with comprehensive semi-analytic models of the unresolved binary evolution process, to calculate the expected properties of the GWB and PTA detection prospects.

+* **Kelley et al. 2018**, [Kelley2018]_ - `Single sources in the low-frequency gravitational wave sky: properties and time to detection by pulsar timing arrays <https://ui.adsabs.harvard.edu/abs/2018MNRAS.477..964K>`_
+  * Uses the MBH-MBH merger catalogs from Illustris, along with comprehensive semi-analytic models of the unresolved binary evolution process, to calculate the expected properties of individual continuous wave (CW) GW sources and PTA detection prospects.

 * **Nelson et al. 2015**, [Nelson2015]_ - `The illustris simulation: Public data release <https://ui.adsabs.harvard.edu/abs/2015A&C....13...12N>`_
   * One of the standard references for the original Illustris simulations written by the Illustris team.